 What are the most popular things to do in Brussels?

 Some of the most popular things in Brussels include visiting the Grand Place, exploring the city’s museums, and strolling through its parks and gardens.
 Other popular activities include shopping, dining out, and attending festivals and events.

 What are the best things to do in Brussels with kids?

 Some of the best things to do in Brussels include visiting Mini Europe, exploring the Belgian Comic Strip Route, wandering the Musical Instrument Museums, and trying as much chocolate as possible!

 What is there to do in Brussels at night?

 There are plenty of things to do in Brussels at night, including dining out, going to bars and clubs, and attending concerts and shows.
-There are also many great shops and boutiques that stay open late.
+Some great shops and boutiques stay open late.